 To enable cross fleet operations, it will be required to standardize positions and technology to be used to provide good service to the operators.

-The definition of an Extended Size 2 will be added, which will fill the need for extended ovens following the ARINC 810/812A Specification.
-Newer aft galleys can support these deeper ovens, thus creating savings in weight, space, and cost.

 Planned usage of the ARINC Standard

 Note: New airplane programs must be confirmed by the aircraft manufacturer prior to completing this section.